yueyoum/codebattle-server/README.md

 The [client][1] as observer, to display the battle scene.

 AI cannot createroom.
-createroom action are done by client.
+createroom action is done by client.

 ![clientstart][2]

 In client start interface, Ip is the server Ip, Port is the obPort.
 **obPort** just used for the GUI Client.

-Then client create room, if everything goes well, you will see the **roomid** at the top of the battle scene.
+Then GUI client create room, if everything goes well, you will see the **roomid** at the top of the battle scene.

 Your AI will using this roomid to identify which room will join in.
 Two AI join the same room, then they can battle each other.